 Understanding subscriber loyalty and churn risk: inside Hearst US’ innovative scoring system

-We met with Kelli Dakake, VP, & Retention at HNP to learn more about how Hearst US revolutionized customer engagement with a groundbreaking 75-variable subscriber scoring system.
+We met with Kelli Dakake, VP, Engagement & Retention at HNP to learn more about how Hearst US revolutionized customer engagement with a groundbreaking 75-variable subscriber scoring system.

 Good morning, Kelli.
 Thank you for taking the time to speak with us today.
 To begin, could you provide an overview of your role and responsibilities at Hearst US?